mohmadabodai2010/Data-Structures/README.md

 ## Overview

-The **Data-Structures** repository is intended as a comprehensive resource and study guide for fundamental and advanced data structures.
+The **Data Structures** repository is intended as a comprehensive resource and study guide for fundamental and advanced data structures.
 It includes code samples, explanations, and usage examples for a variety of data structures.

 ## Features